Lisa Maffia: Biography

 In May 2007, Maffia announced on her official Myspace that she had been recording her upcoming album at the Murlyn Studios, known to have written songs for Christina Milian, Madonna, Kylie Minogue and others.
 On 10 September, Maffia released her single "Bad Girl"; whilst the single reached 36 and number 4 in the overall dance charts, the single had success over Europe leading to Maffia doing a European tour.
 On 20 August 2008, it was announced that Maffia would participate in ITV2's CelebAir, in which cameras followed her and other celebrities as they work as air hostesses.
 Maffia won CelebAir on 23 October 2008.

 Maffia updated via Twitter that she recorded every other week (during January 2009 to August 2009), working with various producers including Roger Sanchez and Bloodshy & Avant and to expect a surprise US star.
 She also recorded four songs for the comeback album of So Solid Crew including "Since You Went Away", the video of which was shot in June 2009.

 In January 2010, Maffia released and toured with So Solid Crew on their single "Since You Went Away".
 The track reached the top 10 in the independent singles chart, leading to various performances on Big Brother's Big Mouth, Channel 5's Five Live and Radio One's Live Lounge.
-With the success of the track, it was announced on Maffia's official Twitter that there would be one final album from So Solid Crew, and to also expect more albums from Maffia herself, with her next solo album to be expected in 2012.

 In March 2012, Maffia announced her underground single titled "Don't Stop the Music", featuring Maffia Recordz signees MC Romeo and Tyler Daley.
 Its worldwide premiere was aired on BBC's 1Xtra on 8 April 2012, and then went on to be released in July 2012.
 On 22 July, Maffia announced via Twitter she would be teaming up with Aggro Santos on a new track produced by Paul Morrell.
 Maffia also appeared on Peter Andre's album Angels & Demons on a track titled "X".

 In July 2017, on BBC's 1Xtra, Maffia premiered "Wah Gwarn", the first single from her new album.
 Maffia also announced she would be executive producer for UK film Little Lighty, the first film to be produced under Maffia Media (Lisa's production company).
 In 2019, she presented her own music cooking show on BritAsia TV called Certified.

-In December 2021, Maffia announced via Instagram that her new EP would be released in September 2023, and the release of her debut autobiography in 2024.
+In December 2025, Maffia announced via Instagram the release of her debut autobiography in 2026 coinciding with her second studio album.